Shibud mitzrayim: a necessary evil?

 Rambam writes (Moreh 3:32) that people are slow to change and that God and the Torah are geared to work with human nature as it is.

-No reason is provided for why Avraham's progeny had to be subjugated in a foreign land for so long—it is delivered matter of factly:
+No reason is provided for why Avraham's progeny had to be subjugated in a foreign land for so long—it is delivered as a matter of fact:

 בראשית ט"ו:י"ג